 By limiting animal products from your diet, you help stop the acceleration of land loss and emissions by lowering the demand for these valuable products.
 Dairy alternatives also tend to have longer shelf life which cuts down on food spoilage and waste.

-Many choose to abstain from animal products for macro considerations like the climate as well as on a micro level regarding animal welfare.
+Many choose to abstain from animal products for macro considerations like the climate as well as on a micro level regarding ethically raised.

-Trifecta is proud to work with farmers that earn a prestigious level 5 certification for animal welfare from the Global Animal Partnership, but not all animal products are produced as humanely.
+Trifecta is proud to work with farmers that earn a prestigious background in treating their animals humanely.
 In an era of industrial agriculture and complex supply chains, ensuring the animal products you consume on a daily basis are raised ethically is very difficult and many choose to simply not eat any at all.

 Humans are the only species that consumes milk after infancy and some would argue that our bodies may not be adapted to the practice.
 A majority 65% of humans worldwide have a reduced ability to digest lactose, the sugar found in milk, beyond infancy (3).